Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163660765-88441522-891e-4ad2-934e-bcfe870cdd58.png)

-* Show user a list of days to choose from in the week, and then a list of people available to walk their dog on a selected day:
+* Show user a list of days in the week to choose from, and then a list of people available to walk their dog on a selected day:

 ![image](https://user-images.githubusercontent.com/68662449/163660907-03be46e4-4696-4b60-8b43-d3a25303290a.png)

 * Display confirmation of a selected booking and the remainder availability for the week:

 ![image](https://user-images.githubusercontent.com/68662449/163661161-fe5163d8-4d70-4e9b-94e9-4155eaace256.png)

-* QUIT app
+* QUIT option

 ![image](https://user-images.githubusercontent.com/68662449/163661205-8aa3207e-617c-4cd4-b042-c11942376a77.png)

-- QUIT option 2 presented to user after confirmation of their bookings and calendar update.
+- Option 2 - Quit presented to user after confirmation of their bookings and calendar update.
-- Show the message 'Thank you for using dogs-in-the-hood.
-Goodbye!' when user select 2 to Quit.
+- Shows the message 'Thank you for using dogs-in-the-hood.
+Goodbye!' when user selects option 2 to Quit.

 * SPECIAL FEATURE
 - With my mentor Malia's guidance, found a way to code special feature to prevent the app from accepting double bookings.